semanticlib/sip2-async/README.md

 ## Features

 - Promise (async/await) responses instead of callbacks.
-- Response data structure simplified (titleIdentifier -> title, patronIdentifier -> patronId, etc.)
+- Response data structure simplified (titleIdentifier -> title, patronIdentifier -> patronId, etc.).
+- Some fields are grouped such as `summaryCount{}` and `blocks[]` in *PatronInformation*.
+- More often than not the empty fields are ignored in response payload.
 - Choose suitable terminator (CR|CRLF) as per server implementation.
 Koha defaults to *CRLF*.
 - Parse transaction date as per the timezone offset in the *Client* options.
 - Use the `verbose` option to get all the fields in response payload.
 Default: `false`.